husainhakim/husainhakim/README.md

 ### About Me

-- 4th-year CS undergrad intrigued by how systems behave under attack, and how those attacks can be detected.
+- Hi... this is my [corner of the internet](https://husainhakim.vercel.app/) — I am a 4th-year CS undergrad intrigued by how systems behave under attack, and how those attacks can be detected.
 - Drawn to the space between offense and defense—breaking systems to understand their failure points, then building detection tools to catch what broke.
 - Background in backend development, building and shipping production APIs used across live platforms.
-- 📂 **Browse my life as a filesystem:** [husainhakim.vercel.app](https://husainhakim.vercel.app/)

 ---